-- Sleeping bag: We recommend a three-season bag rated to approximately -7 Celsius.
+- Sleeping bag: We recommend a three-season bag rated at approximately -7 Celsius.
 A down bag will be lighter and more compressible for the weight than a synthetic bag.
-A compression stuff sack is recommended to reduce volume
+A compression stuff sack is recommended to reduce the volume

 - Boots: A good pair of boots is essential.
 They need to be warm and crampon compatible.
+Boots either need a rigid sole supported by a full-length shank or boots that have a semi-rigid sole supported by ¾ length shank.
 You are welcome to try the Scarpa Mont Blanc boots that Yamuska rents.

 For detailed Booking Instructions and Conditions, click here.

 Please note that you will be required to sign our waiver before commencing the trip.
 Click here for a waiver copy.